FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Since the `refresh_token` is an HTTPOnly cookie, JavaScript can't call a refresh endpoint to get a new access token.
 Our client side JavaScript would have to have access to the refresh token value to do so, but we don't allow that because of cross site scripting concerns.
 Instead, the client calls a server-side route, which will then try to refresh the tokens using the cookie value; it has access to that value.
 After that, the server will send down the new values as cookies, and the browser code can retry the API calls.

-Here's `refresh` server side route, which accesses the refresh token and tries to, well, refresh the access and id tokens.
+Here's the `refresh` server side route, which accesses the refresh token and tries to, well, refresh the access and id tokens.

 ```javascript